Updated on July 30, 2022

-Slice-of-life shows don’t seem as prominent in the 2010s, outside of educational shows.
-However, such elements have become a key part of many shows with fantastical elements; “Steven Universe” is a key example.
+Slice-of-life shows became less prominent in the 2010s, outside of educational shows.
+However, such elements became a major part of many shows with fantastical elements; “Steven Universe” is a key example.

-Kids deal with problems with the help of a wacky element (“The Fairly OddParents,” “Johnny Test”)
+Slice-of-life shows with a wacky element (“The Fairly OddParents,” “Johnny Test”)

 These shows are similar to the above “slice-of-life” shows, but had some sort of “wacky,” fantastical element attached.
 Said element (magic, advanced technology, etc.) would be used to deal with the kids’ problems with school/bullies/parents/crushes/etc.—with the result usually chaos.

 Often, a moral would be learned.
 However, said morals usually didn’t stick, as these shows were often low on continuity.
-Not helping is that the lead character sometimes was obnoxious, anti-intellectual (hating school/reading/learning), and/or had the IQ of a doorstop.
+Not helping is that the lead character sometimes was obnoxious, anti-intellectual (hating school or reading), and/or had the IQ of a doorstop.

 Examples of this type of show: